kgateway-dev/kgateway/docs/content/guides/integrations/cert_manager/_index.md

 ---
 title: "Integrating Gloo and Let's Encrypt with cert-manager"
 menuTitle: Cert-manager
-description: This document shows how to secure your ingress traffic using gloo and cert-manager.
-We will deploy everything to minikube.
-With minor adjustments can be applied to any Kubernetes cluster.
+description: Secure your ingress traffic using Gloo and cert-manager
 weight: 20
 ---